-We have been farming, as a family, in this area since 1980 when my father bought the nucleus of the farm.
+We have been farming, as a family, in this area, since 1980 when my father bought the nucleus of the farm.
 Land was added in the area when it became available and could be afforded.
-In 1986 I (Peregrine Aubrey) started to take the major responsibility for the farm, after finishing a degree in business studies, while my father(Robin) worked off farm earning enough money to expand the business.
+In 1986 I (Peregrine Aubrey) started to take the major responsibility for the farm, after finishing a degree in business studies, while my father(Robin) worked off the farm, earning enough money to buy more land.
 We started as a traditional mixed farm, common in this area, having both sheep and cattle, dabbling in some arable as the farm expanded.

-In 2009 when compulsory Electronic identification was on the horizon we took the plunge to start to computer record each individual sheep in the whole flock, and single sire mate so the parentage of each animal would be known in time.
-No mean feat with a 1000 breeding ewes.
+In 2009 when compulsory Electronic identification was on the horizon we took the plunge to start to computer records for each individual sheep in the flock, and single sire mate, so the parentage of each animal would be known in time.
+This was no small undertaking with a 1000 breeding ewes.
 After having evaluated various software packages in the preceding years, I found Border Software and their FarmIT 3000 program.
-There was a can do attitude which seemed to be lacking in the other software providers and a certain level of confidence which gave me the assurance that my efforts to start a fully fledged breeding program could be met by effective data capture and analysis system.
-With the confidence to vastly accelerate my breeding program, that an effective data capture and analysis system gave me, we quickly decided to buy a Prattley auto drafter weigher to add to our arsenal of sheep technology.
+There was a can do attitude which seemed to be lacking in the other software providers and a certain level of confidence, which gave me the assurance that my efforts to start a fully fledged breeding program could be met by effective data capture and analysis system.
+With the confidence to vastly accelerate my breeding program, we quickly decided to buy a Prattley auto drafter weigher with a Truetest XR3000 weigh head, to add to our arsenal of sheep technology.
 This allowed us to capture more data efficiently and sort ewes into tupping group, sift out cull ewes in the office and as a bonus, sort fat lambs on weight at a rate of up to 400 an hour.

 In 2011 we started recording with Signet.
 This was the next inevitable forward step.
 I wanted to get a couple of years of back data under my belt to input at once, so we could hit the ground running.
-Signet is very important it allows a more complex level of in flock performance evaluation as well as a cross flock evaluation where there is flock connectivity.
-This evaluation looks at all current and historic data for the individual, the offspring and the individual's parentage as far back as is known, even if the data is recorded on other farms.
+Signet is very important it allows a more sophisticated performance evaluation, as well as a cross flock evaluation where there is flock connectivity.
+This evaluation looks at all current and historic data for the individual, the offspring and the individual's parentage as far back as it is known, even if the data is recorded on other farms.